DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Introduction

-Motivated by these failure cases, we introduce \textit{DeFacto}, a counterfactual reasoning framework that aligns reasoning trajectories with visual evidence, ensuring predictions are both reliable and interpretable.
-The core idea is to employ three complementary training forms that jointly constrain the model’s behavior: (i) positive supervision, (ii) counterfactual abstention, and (iii) random masking to strengthen evidence-grounded reasoning.
-In the positive case, the model is given the original image and trained to predict bounding boxes that cover the essential evidence together with the correct answer, receiving positive feedback only when both the evidence selection and the answer are correct.
-In the counterfactual case, the same question is paired with an image where the evidence regions $\mathcal{R}^+$ have been masked; since the necessary visual evidence is no longer available, the model is expected to abstain by outputting a designated token such as “unknown,” while any concrete answer is penalized.
-In the random-masking case, irrelevant regions $\mathcal{R}^-$ are masked independently of the question, preventing the model from exploiting superficial correlations between the presence of masks and abstention behavior.
-Training is performed with GRPO-based reinforcement learning, where the reward integrates three components: (i) Answer Correctness Reward, (ii) Format Consistency Reward, and (iii) Region Selection Coherence Reward.
-Through this design, DeFacto compels the model to produce reasoning that is logically grounded, answers that are accurate, and predictions where reasoning and outcomes remain consistent.
+Motivated by these failure cases, we introduce \textit{DeFacto}, a counterfactual reasoning framework that aligns reasoning trajectories with visual evidence to improve evidence--answer consistency.
+The core idea is to jointly constrain the model via three complementary training forms: (i) \textbf{positive supervision}, (ii) \textbf{counterfactual abstention}, and (iii) \textbf{random masking}.
+In the positive case, the model is trained on the original image to predict evidence regions $\mathcal{R}^+$ (bounding boxes covering essential visual cues) and the correct answer, receiving positive feedback only when both are correct.
+In the counterfactual case, the regions $\mathcal{R}^+$ are masked and the model is required to abstain by outputting a designated token (e.g., “unknown”).
+In the random-masking case, irrelevant regions $\mathcal{R}^-$ are masked to prevent shortcut learning and ensure the abstention behavior is triggered only by missing evidence rather than the presence of masks.